 Hang Time in Orem has a special preschool playtime where preschoolers can play anywhere in their facility on the weekday mornings from 10-12 .
-The cost is $5/kid and adults are FREE.
+The cost is $6/kid and adults are FREE.
 Totally worth it to burn off a lot of energy.
+Advanced tickets are required now to limit the number of people in the building.

 Pick up your kid for free in the store and build at home during Covid.
 The first Saturday of every month there is a FREE kids workshop at Home Depot where kids can build a fun project.
 This runs all year, but is a great one in the winter because it’s inside and gets the kids doing something fun!
 You do need to register beforehand.